postcss/postcss/README.md

 ### Control

-There is two way to make PostCSS magic more explicit.
+There are two ways to make PostCSS magic more explicit.

-Define a plugins contexts and switch between them in different parts of CSS by [`postcss-plugin-context`]:
+Limit a plugin's local stylesheet context using [`postcss-plugin-context`]:

 ```css
 .css-example.is-test-for-css4-browsers {